 5 Basic Facts About Viola Davis

-Davis is the first black actor to achieve the Triple Crown in Acting
+Davis is one of the first black actors to achieve the Triple Crown in Acting

 (by Jim Webb)

 (Viola Davis in How to Get Away with Murder)